UAW reaches tentative deal with Chrysler parent Stellantis to end 6-week strike

 The United Auto Workers has announced a tentative deal with Stellantis, the parent company of Chrysler, Dodge, Jeep and Ram, just days after the union struck a similar deal with Ford.

-The deal includes major gains on wages and the reopening of a shuttered assembly plant in Illinois.
+The deal includes major gains on wages and the reopening of an idled assembly plant in Illinois.

 General Motors, the third of the Detroit automakers, remains in talks with the union.